Effects of Defects in Superconducting Phase of Twisted Bilayer Graphene: Introduction

 \section{Introduction}

 Twisted bilayer graphene (TBG) has attracted much interest these days.
 The most striking property of TBG is that flat bands emerge at the magic angle $\theta=1.08^{\circ}$\cite{Bistritzer_2011}.
-Recently it has been found that flat bands will result in rich physics.
-An insulating phase was discovered at the filling of $n=2$.
-This insulating phase was argued to be a Mott insulator\cite{Cao_2018}.
+Due to the inherent strong-correlation nature of the flat bands, an insulating phase discovered at the filling of $n=2$ is argued to be a Mott insulator\cite{Cao_2018}.
 Around the insulator phase, superconducting phases\cite{Cao_unconventional_2018} were observed by doping slightly away from the insulator phase.
 Different theories giving rise to different pairing symmetries have been proposed to explain the superconducting phases\cite{Xu:2018aa,Po:2018aa,PhysRevX.8.041041,PhysRevB.99.094521,PhysRevB.98.235158,lian_twisted_2018}.
 However, the pairing symmetry of the order parameter in superconducting phase of the TBG system is still under debate\cite{2019arXiv190207410T}.
+A most heated debate is whether the superconductivity is unconventional or simply conventional, which is believed to determine whether the origin of the superconductivity in TBG is correlation physics or merely electron-phonon coupling.
 One experimental method to identify the pairing symmetry in TBG has been proposed in Ref\cite{PhysRevB.99.220507}, which subjects the TBG to an external magnetic field and strain.
-In this work we propose another method to distinguish the pairing symmetry in TBG by studying the impurity induced bound states in the superconductor phases.
+In this work another method is proposed to distinguish the pairing symmetry in TBG by studying the impurity induced bound states in the superconductor phases.
+Since this method only involves the low energy effective theory of the system, it can be also extended to other lattice systems with Moir\'{e} pattern or quasi-crystal systems, where tight-binding models are hard to develop and the mostly practicable models are simply low energy effective models.

 Impurities in superconductor may give rise to different phenomena for different pairing mechanism and different pairing symmetry\cite{RevModPhys.78.373}.
 A nonmagnetic impurity will not break the Cooper pair in an $s$-wave superconductor\cite{PhysRevLett.3.325}, but it can break Cooper pairs with $p$-wave and $d$-wave symmetry and may induce bound states or quasi-bound states inside the superconducting gap.
 A magnetic impurity may induce Kondo effect in the superconducting phase\cite{RevModPhys.78.373}.
 In multi-impurity case,when the strength and density of impurities is large, the superconducting phase coherence will be destroyed, which converts the system to a normal phase\cite{RevModPhys.78.373}.
 Since disorder such as carbon vacancy and adatom is unavoidable in graphene\cite{RevModPhys.81.109}, it is necessary to study the effect of impurities in TBG\cite{2019arXiv190802753W,2019arXiv190702856H,PhysRevB.99.245118,PhysRevMaterials.3.084003}.\\